F5Networks/f5-aci-servicecenter/docs/searchip.rst

 .. note::
   - Users need to provide the exact endpoint IP in the search box to view information related to the endpoint.
   - The endpoint IP being searched should be present on both BIG-IP and APIC.
-If the endpoint is present on BIG-IP and not present on APIC, the search utility will not display that IP.
+If the endpoint is present on the BIG-IP and not present on APIC, the search utility will not display that IP.
 If the endpoint is present on APIC but not present on any of the BIG-IPs, the search utility will not display that IP.

 Global Endpoint Search (Across all BIG-IPs)
 -------------------------------------------
-F5 ACI service Center provide a tool for searching endpoint accross all logged in BIG-IP devices.
+F5 ACI serviceCenter provide a tool for searching endpoint accross all logged in BIG-IP devices.

 1.Click the Search icon on the sidebar of the FASC application.